 The electronic versions of the theses are for the most part freely accessible via Infoscience.
 Theses with restricted access (EPFL intranet) can be ordered free of charge by filling in the form below.
-The Library also offers the loan of theses in printed form (BEAST catalogue).
+The Library also offers the loan of theses in printed form (BEAST catalog).

 Useful links for PhD students